UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 ## Real vs predicted mean xenograft volumes <br>

-Then, I overlaid the predicted tumor volumes I obtained by running XenoVol with two reference dataset, with no correction <br/>
+Then, I overlaid the predicted tumor volumes I obtained by running XenoVol with two reference datasets, with no correction <br/>
 (volumes predicted by the original formula) and either with the 'mean_correction' or the 'linear_interpolation' methods. <br/>
-By doing this I was  hoping to see how closely the predicted volumes (either with or woithout correction) follow the real <br/>
+By doing this I was  hoping to see how closely the predicted volumes (either with or without correction) follow the real <br/>
 xenograft volumes over time, and to see if the correction methods improve the prediction accuracy.
-Figure 2 A-C depicts the <br/>
+Figure 2A-C shows the <br/>
 visualized real and predicted mean tumor volumes. <br>

 ### Figure 2A <br/>